PurdueECE264/2018SpringProblems/HW04/README.md

 To test your code.
 You have to first compile it and then run the following command.

-Print all student info in database.
+Print all student info in database to screen.
 ```
 ./pe04 database.txt -a
 ```
-Print the student you are looking for in database.
+Print the student you are looking for in database to screen.
 ```
 ./pe04 database.txt -s name
 ```